 Left-Justified Fantasy Map: Inverted and combined with the fact that making East the cardinal direction is a characteristic of mediŠval Christian maps (because that's the direction Jerusalem is from Europe).
 Aslan's Country is in the distant East (contrast Tolkien's Valinor being "West of West") and he is said to be the "son of the Emperor over the sea."
 It is likely in this case that Lewis was particularly influenced by the first book of Edmund Spenser's The Faerie Queene, in which Una's father is King of the East and the evil Duessa (who has some affinities with the White Witch) is associated with the West.
 (Note that the two are allegorical representations of Protestantism and Catholicism, respectively.)

-Actually, one thing the series does right is not to dwell much on this; most of the villains, for one thing, are not "dark", and while Aslan arguably fills the "light Big Good" niche the only true light related...things, the stars, don't play a big role nor do they seem any more morally conventional than any other race.
-As Silver Chair shows, the closest thing to demons on Narnia are good, while the very first villain is a witch dressed in white (although not explicitly light related).
+Light is Good / Dark Is Evil: Played with.
+Most of the villains are not "dark", and while Aslan arguably fills the "light Big Good" niche the only truly light-oriented creatures, the stars, don't play a big role - nor do they seem any more morally conventional than any other race.
+The inhabitants of Narnia's underworld are mostly good, and the very first villain is a witch dressed in white (although not explicitly light related).

 Loads and Loads of Races: Besides numerous species of talking birds and beasts, the world of Narnia is full of mythological creatures, monsters, and magical beasts.
 LWW Introduces fauns, dwarfs, dryads, naiads, centaurs, minotaurs, ghouls, werewolves, boggles, hags, ogres, spectres, wooses, cruels, sprites, people of the toadstools, orknies, ettins, efreets, jinn, giants, horrors, incubuses, unicorns, winged horses, and merpeople.
 PC introduces maenads, male tree and river spirits, half-dwarfs, and telmarines.
 VDT introduces people of the islands, star people, monopods/duffers/dufflepuds, sea people, dragons, sea serpents, and birds of the morning.
 SC introduces marshwiggles, gnomes/earthmen, and (sleeping) giant lizards.